megbritt/ChessAlliance/README.md

 8. Run command `npm run db:import` to import the schema.

 9. Start the project.
-Once started, you can view the application by opening http://localhost:3000 is your browser.
+Once started, you can view the application by opening http://localhost:3000 in your browser.

     ```shell
     npm run dev